tentone/geo-three/README.md

 ### Tile Loading

-- Tiles are fetched from the service API configured, each on of the services requires specific configuration using the specific `MapProvider` object.
+- Tiles are fetched from the service API configured, each one of the services requires specific configuration using the specific `MapProvider` object.

 - Base tiles are always loaded at the beginning of the process, then each frame a couple of rays are casted into the tile tree.
 The number of rays can be configured using the `MapView` `subdivisionRays` attribute.